According to the Investment Company Institute’s Fact Book, in 2015, there were over 16,000 mutual funds, closed-end funds and exchange-traded funds.

 If a fund manager continues picking stocks after reporting high alpha, we should observe funds with both lower levels of R-squared and high alpha.
 In other words, we should see funds whose returns both deviate from the benchmark and beat the benchmark thanks to the manager’s skill.

 Conditioning on both R-squared and alpha, the portfolio of funds with the lowest past R-squared and highest past alpha generates about 3.5% in risk-adjusted net-of-expenses return, or alpha.
 This excess performance is statistically significant.
-The risk adjustment here means that no matter how well or how poorly the standard benchmark indexes are doing, the average fund in our ‘corner’ portfolio (high alpha/low R-squared portfolio) would outperform the indexes by 3.5% annually (after fees).
+The risk adjustment here means that no matter how well or how poorly the standard benchmark indexes are doing, the average fund in their ‘corner’ portfolio (high alpha/low R-squared portfolio) would outperform the indexes by 3.5% annually (after fees).

 Out of all 25 portfolios, only the corner portfolio significantly produces the highest results.
 The neighboring portfolios generate positive alphas but the numbers are not statistically significant.
 Still, they perform better than funds whose past R-squared is high and their past alpha is low; such funds significantly underperform the benchmark indexes.
-In general, fund performance worsens as we move from the bottom left portfolio to the top right portfolio.
+In general, fund performance worsens as they move from the bottom left portfolio to the top right portfolio.

 Using the Research to Improve Portfolio Performance